IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-player-browser-howto-embed-player.md

 ---

 <!-- <properties
-	pageTitle="Azure Media Player how to embed the player v2" description="Azure Media Player how to embed the player v2" infoBubbleText=""
+	pageTitle="Azure Media Player how to embed the player" description="Azure Media Player how to embed the player" infoBubbleText=""
 	service="microsoft.media"
 	resource=""